 What to look for in marquise diamond shapes

-Several factors must be considered when choosing a marquise diamond.
+Several factors must be considered when choosing a marquise diamond for your engagement ring.
 You want a marquise that is neither too long (and thus may sacrifice brightness and pattern) or too short (“stubby”) and thus loses the benefit of length to your bride’s finger.
 The points at either end should be sharp.

 Symmetry is extremely important for marquise diamonds.
 Both sides (wings) should have the same amount of curve, and the facets on one side of that imaginary line down the center of the diamond should match exactly the shape and size of the facets on the other side.
 Since the tips of a marquise diamond are where it is most vulnerable, it is not unusual for them to have slightly greater girdle thickness.
 If the marquise diamond is prong set, choose V-shaped prongs for the tips.
 A well-cut marquise will typically display a minimal to no bow-tie pattern.